yousefkotp/Smart-Connect4/README.md

 ### Heuristic Pruning

 ### Alpha-Beta Pruning
+- Alpha-Beta pruning is a modified version of the minimax algorithm to optimize it.
+- Alpha-Beta can be a real game changer, it cannot eliminate the exponent, but it can cuts it to half.
+- Alpha-Beta Pruning can -without checking each node of the game tree- compute the correct minimax decision.
+This involves two threshold parameter Alpha and beta for future expansion, so it is called alpha-beta pruning.
+    * Alpha: The best (highest-value) choice we have found so far at any point along the path of Maximizer.
+The initial value of alpha is -∞.
+    * Beta: The best (lowest-value) choice we have found so far at any point along the path of Minimizer.
+The initial value of beta is +∞.
+- The condition for the pruning is: α>=β
+> Alpha is only updated by Max Player, while Beta is only updated by Min player.
+#### Pseudocode
+    ```python
+    Function MiniMaxAlphaBeta(maxDepth, currentDepth, isMaxPlayer, state, alpha,beta)
+        if currentDepth == maxDepth
+            return state,heuristic(state)
+        if isGameOver(state)
+            return state,getFinalScore(state)

+        children = getChilder(state)
+        if isMaxPlayer // if it is the agent's turn
+            Initialize maxChild, maxValue with negative infinity
+            for child in children
+                childValue = MiniMax(maxDepth,currentDepth+1, not isMaxPlayer, child)[1]
+                if childValue > maxValue
+                    maxChild = child, maxValue = childValue
+                if maxValue > alpha:
+                    alpha = maxValue
+                if alpha >= beta:
+                    break
+            return maxChild, maxValue
+        else
+            Initialize minChild, minValue with positive infinity
+            for child in children
+                childValue = MiniMax(maxDepth,currentDepth+1, not isMaxPlayer, child)[1]
+                if childValue < minValue
+                    minChild = child, minValue = childValue
+                if minValue < beta:
+                    beta = minValue
+                if beta <= alpha:
+                    break
+            return minChild, minValue

+    ```
 ### Exploring Best Moves First
 - A lot of research regarding the connect-4 game has shown that playing in the middle or near the middle enhances the chances of winning the game, playing in the middle is considered in a lot of time the best choice.
 - Exploring a state where we place a piece in the middle firstly has enhanced the alpha-beta pruning quite well especially in early game.